Financial Accounting Manual for Federal Reserve Banks, January 2017

 This chapter addresses the accounting for financial assets and liabilities for which the accounting policies are not specified in other FAM chapters.
 These financial assets and liabilities are not part of the System Open Market Account (SOMA) and should be accounted for in accordance with GAAP.
 This chapter provides general accounting guidance for the unique aspects of these assets and liabilities.
 Reserve Banks should work with RBOPS Accounting Policy and Operations Section to determine the appropriate accounting treatment for the transactions described in this chapter and to obtain approval for the accounting analysis and related conclusions.

 81.01 Allowance for Loan Losses

-The Federal Reserve offers a number of lending facilities to help provide liquidity and funding to the financial markets.
-Under each facility, a Federal Reserve Bank (Bank) provided collateralized credit to eligible borrowers.
-These facilities include the following:
+The Federal Reserve offers lending facilities to help provide liquidity and funding to the financial markets.1 Under each facility, including primary, secondary, and seasonal credit, a Federal Reserve Bank (Bank) provides collateralized credit to eligible borrowers.

 Loans extended by the Reserve Banks to consolidated limited liability companies (LLCs) are not considered in the following paragraphs because the loans are eliminated in consolidation.
-In addition, TALF loans and loans extended to consolidated LLCs that are recorded at fair value do not require an allowance for loan loss.
+In addition, loans extended to consolidated LLCs that are recorded at fair value do not require an allowance for loan loss.